awsdocs/aws-kms-developer-guide/doc_source/programming-key-policies.md

 # Working with key policies<a name="programming-key-policies"></a>

-The examples in this topic use the AWS KMS API to view and change the key policies of AWS KMS customer master keys \(CMKs\)\.
+The examples in this topic use the AWS KMS API to view and change the key policies of AWS KMS keys\.

-For details about how to use key policies, IAM policies, and grants to manage access to your CMKs, see [Authentication and access control for AWS KMS](control-access.md)\.
+For details about how to use key policies, IAM policies, and grants to manage access to your KMS keys, see [Authentication and access control for AWS KMS](control-access.md)\.
 For help writing and formatting a JSON policy document, see the [IAM JSON Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

 **Topics**
 + [Listing key policy names](#list-policies)